-Objective: To minimise the effects of noise, vib uses from existing and future major light and air emissions on lots for sensitive and the rail network.
-Acceptable Solutions Performance Criteria A1 P1 A lot, or a lot proposed in a plan of subdivision, intended for a sensitive use must have a building area for the sensitive use that is not within a road or railway attenuation area. inter or so vibra or, or a lot proposed in a plan of subdivision, anded for sensitive uses must be sited, designed creened to minimise the effects of noise, ation, light and air emissions from the existing or e major road or rail network, having regard to: (a) the topography of the site; (b) any buffers created by natural or other features; (c) the location of existing or proposed buildings on the site; (d) the frequency of use of the rail network; (e) the speed limit and traffic volume of the road; (f) any noise, vibration, light and air emissions from the rail network or road; (g) the nature of the road; (h) the nature of the intended uses; (i) the layout of the subdivision; (j) the need for the subdivision; (k) any traffic impact assessment; (I) any mitigating measures proposed; (m) any recommendations from a suitably qualified person for mitigation of noise; and (n) any advice received from the rail or road authority.
+Objective: To minimise the effects of noise, vibration, light and air emissions on lots for sensitive uses within a road or railway attenuation area, from existing and future major roads and the rail network.
+Acceptable Sol utions Perf ormance Criteria A1 P1 A lot, or a lot proposed in a plan of subdivision, intended for a sensitive use must have a building area for the sensitive use that is not within a road or railway attenuation area.
+A lot, or a lot proposed in a plan of subdivision, intended for sensitive uses within a road or railway attenuation area, must be sited, designed or screened to minimise the effects of noise, vibration, light and air emissions from the existing or future major road or rail network, having regard to: (a) the topography of the site; (b) any buffers created by natural or other features; (c) the location of existing or proposed buildings on the site; (d) the frequency of use of the rail network; (e) the speed limit and traffic volume of the road; (f) any noise, vibration, light and air emissions from the rail network or road; (g) the nature of the road; (h) the nature of the intended uses; (i) the layout of the subdivision; (j) the need for the subdivision; (k) any traffic impact assessment; (I) any mitigating measures proposed; (m) any recommendations from a suitably qualified person for mitigation of noise; and (n) any advice received from the rail or road authority.